marvin-steinke/nuclio_fusionizer/README.md

 # Nuclio Fusionizer Server

-The Nuclio Fusionizer Server is a project that enables the fusion of specific Tasks into a single Nuclio functions.
+The Nuclio Fusionizer Server is a project that enables the fusion of specific FaaS Tasks into single Nuclio functions.
 These functions can then be deployed to the open-source serverless computing platform, [Nuclio](https://nuclio.io/).

 The project is informed by the principles outlined in the [Fusionize++ paper by